jahboukie/antigoldfish/AI_ASSISTANT_INSTRUCTIONS.md

-# AntiGoldfishMode: AI Assistant Operating Instructions
+# SecuraMem: Context Infrastructure Operating Instructions

 ## 🧠 What This Tool Gives You (AI Assistant)